epam/Wilma/README.md

 ## Contact, questions and answers
 In order to get the latest news, follow this project on GitHub.
 The latest documentation can be found at [http://epam.github.io/Wilma/](http://epam.github.io/Wilma/).
-Feel free to seek for assistance/advise, or discuss usage scenarios by submitting new [Issue](https://github.com/epam/Wilma/issues) on GitHub or by joining to [wilma-users](https://groups.google.com/forum/#!forum/wilma-users) mailing list.
+Feel free to seek for assistance/advise, or discuss usage scenarios by submitting new [Issue](https://github.com/epam/Wilma/issues) on GitHub.

 ## Wilma Message Search application
 * Running Wilma Message Search application is optional, Wilma itself does not require it.